Apple Macintosh Mail Setup

 Apple Macintosh Mail is a free, built-in third party email client for Mac users that offers easy setup and customisation with a user-friendly interface.
 This article will explain the general setup of Apple Mac Mail.

-Please refer to the following article for overall configurations that can be used in combination with the following installation guidelines:
+Please refer to this article for overall configurations that can be used in combination with the following installation guidelines: * General Email Settings

 Before you set up Mac Mail to use your domain, you should first: